department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 ### Mapping Icon Names

-If you're having trouble deciding which icon name to use, reach out in the <br/>`#platform-design-system` Slack channel.
+Icon names can be referenced on [Storybook](https://design.va.gov/storybook/?path=/docs/uswds-va-icon--default), the [USWDS Icon page](https://designsystem.digital.gov/components/icon/), or reach out in the <br/>`#platform-design-system` Slack channel for help deciding on a mapping name.